cons00000/Project-lung-cancer/README.md

 To truly trust a model, we must understand *how* it arrives at its conclusions.
 Since the model analyzes the CT scan slice by slice, we can apply XAI methods to each slice to create a sequence of attribution maps.
 This approach provides a pseudo-3D, volumetric understanding of the model's decision-making process, allowing us to see how its focus evolves across the depth of the tumor.

-**Figure 4** presents these sequences for various XAI methods.
-The colored background highlights the slices containing the segmented tumor, where the model's attention is expected to be highest.

 **Figure 4: Volumetric XAI Attribution Maps**
-*The table below visualizes the model's focus across all relevant slices of a patient's scan for different XAI methods.*
+*The table below visualizes the model's focus across all slices of a patient's scan for different XAI methods.*

 | Method | Visualization | Description |
 | :--- | :--- | :--- |